phil-opp/blog_os/blog/post/2015-09-02-set-up-rust.md

 > objdump -D build/kernel-x86_64.bin | grep "1001d3:"
 1001d3:	0f 10 05 16 01 00 00 	movups 0x116(%rip),%xmm0 ...
 ```
 Through `objdump -D` we disassemble our whole kernel and `grep` picks the relevant line.
 The instruction at `0x1001d3` seems to be a valid `movaps` instruction.
 It's a [SSE] instruction that moves 128 bit between memory and SSE-registers (e.g. `xmm0`).
 But why the `Invalid Opcode` exception?
 The answer is hidden behind the [movaps documentation][movaps]: The section _Protected Mode Exceptions_ lists the conditions for the various exceptions.
-The short code of the `Invalid Opcode` is `#UD`, so the exception occurs
+The short code of the `Invalid Opcode` is `#UD`.
+An `#UD` exception occurs:

 > For an unmasked Streaming SIMD Extensions 2 instructions numeric exception (CR4.OSXMMEXCPT =0).
 If EM in CR0 is set.
 If OSFXSR in CR4 is 0.
 If CPUID feature flag SSE2 is 0.

 [SSE]: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions
 [movaps]: http://www.c3se.chalmers.se/Common/VTUNE-9.1/doc/users_guide/mergedProjects/analyzer_ec/mergedProjects/reference_olh/mergedProjects/instructions/instruct32_hh/vc181.htm

 The rough translation of this cryptic definition is: _If SSE isn't enabled_.
 So apparently Rust uses SSE instructions by default and we didn't enable SSE before.
-So the fix for this bug is enabling SSE.
+To fix this, we can either disable SSE instructions in the compiler or enable SSE in our kernel.
+We do the latter, as it's easier.

 ### Enabling SSE
 To enable SSE, assembly code is needed again.
 We want to add a function that tests if SSE is available and enables it then.
 Else we want to print an error message.